allyoushawn/allyoushawn.github.io/docs/ml_service/index.md

 I still have a lot of items I want to try.
 The best part as an ML Engineer is that we would need to take care of both backend and modeling stuff.
 I would love to see how I could build a recommendation service with some streaming processing techniques and things like feature store.
 Anyway, let's not stop here.
 Any comments or feedback are welcome!
-However, since it's a learning-based project, the reason why a weird component is there would probably be I just want to learn how to use it.:stuck_out_tongue:
+However, since it's a learning-based project, the reason why a weird component is there would probably be I just want to learn how to use it. :stuck_out_tongue:

 Keep the ball rolling!